Colombia environmental authority shelves Soto Norte mine license application

 BOGOTA (Reuters) - Colombia’s environmental authority has shelved the licensing application for the proposed Soto Norte gold project as it was unable to reach a decision based on information supplied by Sociedad Minera de Santander S.A.S (Minesa), it said on Saturday.

-Owned by the government of Abu Dhabi through its investment arm Mubadala Investment Corp.
-[MUDEV.UL], Minesa’s plans for the project - located in Colombia’s Santander province - included producing some 410,000 ounces of gold per year with an estimated mine life of 20 years.
+Owned by the government of Abu Dhabi through its investment arm Mubadala Investment Corp., Minesa’s plans for the project - located in Colombia’s Santander province - included producing some 410,000 ounces of gold per year with an estimated mine life of 20 years.

 The decision to shelve the environmental licensing application was based on technical arguments drawn from evaluation of an impact study and answers given by Minesa in response to requirements made by the National Authority for Environmental Licenses (ANLA).